vuillaut/TechRadar/README.md

 ## Research Quality Tools and Services Catalog

-The present catalog includes tools and services that incorporate features that address the unique requirements of research software, including (but not limited to):
+The present catalog includes tools and services that incorporate features that address the unique requirements of research software, including but not limited to:

 - Analysis of source code to identify potential issues, vulnerabilities, and adherence to coding standards specific to research contexts.